-Live to trade another day is perhaps the most valuable piece of advice you could receive on investing.
-Regardless of whether you are right or wrong in your trade analysis, if you live to trade another day you know that you will always have another chance to make money.
-The other two rules we are going to explain will show you exactly what you must do to survive every day in the stock and CFD market but, as long as you understand and observe this first rule, you will already have an advantage over most investors.
+Live to trade another day is perhaps the greatest piece of advice you could receive in your investing.
+Regardless of whether you are right or wrong in your trade analysis, if you live to trade another day, you know that you will always have another chance to make more money.
+The subsequent two rules will show you exactly what you must do to survive every day in the Forex market, but as long as you understand and believe this first rule, you will already have an advantage over most investors.

-The single factor that causes most investors to over-extend themselves and empty their accounts is greed.
-When investors get greedy they take unnecessary risks.
-They also often spend countless hours trying to find a single technical indicator or the one piece of fundamental analysis that is the "Holy Grail" of investing.
-They believe that, if they only follow what that one indicator says or what that one piece of fundamental analysis points to, they will never have to worry about being unprofitable in their trading again - and that they will always be right.
+The single factor that causes most investors to overextend themselves and blow up their accounts is greed.
+When investors get greedy, they take unnecessary risks.
+They also spend countless hours trying to find the one technical indicator or the one economic announcement that is the "Holy Grail" of investing.
+They believe that if they only follow what that one indicator says or what that one economic announcement points to, they will never have to worry about being unprofitable in their trading again-they will always be right.
 You will also hear this referred to as the "secret" of investing.

 Unfortunately, all this searching and hoping is unproductive simply because there is no secret.
-Of course they may be able to identify a technical indicator that has provided outstanding returns during a given period in market history, but the market is dynamic and other technical indicators come into vogue.
-Or they might stumble across a piece of fundamental information and believe they have found the key to their investing success.
-But once again the market will change and they will be left looking for a new key to success.
-To help you to avoid the frustration that always comes from chasing your tail we are going to show you how to live to trade another day so that, no matter what changes take place in the market, you can be successful.
+Sure, they may be able to identify a technical indicator that provides outstanding returns during a given period in market history, but the market changes, and soon another technical indicator will come into vogue.
+Or they might find an economic announcement that the market has been paying particularly close attention to for the past few months and believe they have found the key to their investing success.
+But once again, the market will change, and they will be left looking for a new key to success.
+To help you avoid the frustration that always comes from chasing your tail, we are going to show you how to live to trade another day so that no matter what changes take place in the market, you can be successful.